distributed-assertions/distributed-assertions.github.io/docs/dispatch.md

     :warning: **Caution**.
 This API token shall be known only to the account's user(s).

-2. Run `set-web3token <token>` with the generated API token as an argument.
+2. Run `dispatch set-web3token <token>` with the generated API token as an argument.

 Using this service is optional and decided by the user when invoking the [publish](#publish) command.